Secarian/GoWDOS/docs/docs/README.md

 For example:
 ```
 ["Hello World!"]
-# This is a document file for the ArOZ Online System
+# This is a document file for the WDOS Online System
 More lines here
 ```